ISO in photography is a crucial setting every photographers needs to know.

 Because of how a digital camera is structured internally, we can say that “ISO electronically amplifies the voltage observed at each pixel position before converting that voltage to a number.
 The effect of amplifying the gain of the photodetectors in the chip results in more grain in your image.”

 ISO is part of the exposure triangle, and it affects the brightness and darkness of your photos.

 This way, it’s simple to say that thanks to ISO, you can take photos in dark environments.
-If you are in a very dark room, raising the ISO value allows you to create a brighter image.
+If you are in a very dark environment, a high ISO value allows you to create a brighter image.
 Setting your ISO to a high value allows the sensor to capture the right amount of light that hits the sensor.
-In contrast, with a low ISO value, you get a really dark image.
+In contrast, with a low ISO value, you get a darker image.

 ISO and the Exposure Triangle

 In photography, the exposure triangle represents the three elements of exposure.
 Shutter speed, aperture, and ISO do work as a team also.
 When increasing or decreasing one of them will require changing the other two to obtain a balanced exposure.

 ISO and Image Quality (Noise)

 In general, most people say that you should try to stick to the “base ISO” value to obtain the sharpest results.
 But in other photography styles like portrait or street photography, you need a better camera sensor.